Lumavate-Team/documentation/docs/2-development.rst

  #.
 The status of the version will change from stopped to a spinning icon.
 You can refresh the status by clicking the refresh status button.
 The tool will take a minute or two to finish validating.
 The larger the tool the longer the validation period.

  #.
 After finishing validating, the status will change to either started or error.
-If the status is error, the version was unable to connect with the platform.
+If the status is error, the image uploaded had an error in it that prevented it from running in the platform.

 .. _Sharing A Tool: